GregaMohorko/SimonSays/README.md

 ## Screenshots
 ![Start screen](/Documentation/Screenshots/Screenshot_Menu.png?raw=true "Start screen")

-The game starts with a starting screen seen above.
+The game starts with a starting screen seen above and continues with the main game screen seen below.

 ![Game screen](/Documentation/Screenshots/Screenshot_InGame.png?raw=true "Game screen")

-Above is the main game screen.
 There are 9 blue cards that blink orange in a sequence.
 When the sequence is completed, you must click the cards in the exact same sequence.

 At start, the length of the sequence is 1.
 After each successful repeat, a new step is added to the sequence.